 by other people (except the member's spouse) for the member, and some amounts rolled over to your account.
-Concessional contributions up to an annual limit are usually taxed at 15%.
+Concessional contributions up to an annual limit are usually taxed at a maximum rate of 15%^{}.

 Note that it will only be possible for the Trustee to pay or refund this tax up to the amount in your super account.